-Autologous (patients’ own) fat transfer or lipo-modelling is an alternative choice for breast augmentation and body contouring.
-In this technique, fat cells can be removed surgically using liposuction technique.
-After infiltration of local anaesthetic and saline solution, the patient’s fat cells are removed using a cannula through small stab incisions around a few millimeters in size.
-The fat cells are usually discarded in liposuction however, when it comes to breast augmentation and body contouring using fat transfer, the fat can be injected into another part of the body.
+Autologous (patients’ own) fat transfer or lipo-modeling is an alternative choice for breast augmentation and body contouring.
+In this technique, fat cells can be removed surgically using the liposuction technique.
+After infiltration of local anaesthetic and saline solution, the patient’s fat cells are removed.
+This is done using a cannula through small stab incisions around a few millimeters in size.
+The fat cells are usually discarded in liposuction.
+However, when it comes to breast augmentation and body contouring using fat transfer, the fat can be injected into another part of the body.
 The two most common areas for volume augmentation using fat transfer are the breast and facial region.
 Due to the risk of complications, fat transfer to the buttock region has been halted in UK.

-Fat injections into breasts have been around over the last 20 years and with improvements in technique, it has continued to gain popularity.
+Fat injections into breasts have been around over the last 20 years.
+With improvements in technique, it has continued to gain popularity in recent years.
 It is most commonly used for contour defects and shape transformation in patients who have had breast reconstruction.
 The use of fat transfer has also been noted to improve skin and tissue quality after previous radiotherapy.
 With the current issues related to breast implants, the use of fat transfer in breast augmentation is gaining popularity and some patients are interested in exploring alternative options.

 WHAT ARE THE ADVANTAGES?

 Breast augmentation using fat transfer and implants are not mutually exclusive and could be carried out in conjunction with each other.
-This is known as Hybrid augmentation, where the implant provides a certain degree of volume augmentation and then fat transfer can then be used to increase the soft tissue coverage of the implant and in some cases, to increase medial or upper pole fullness.
+This is known as Hybrid augmentation.
+This is where the implant provides a certain degree of volume augmentation.
+Then fat transfer can then be used to increase the soft tissue coverage of the implant.
+In some cases, the fat can also be used to increase medial or upper pole fullness.
 The volume produced by fat transfer can also mean a smaller implant being employed and help to increase the overall natural appearance of the breast.

 Of course, the choice of technique to achieve volume augmentation using fat or implants is a personal one.
-It is important to have a thorough consultation with your Plastic Surgeon to discuss your wishes and any concerns you may have and that should help you to make the right decision.
+It is important to have a thorough consultation with your Plastic Surgeon.
+This allows you to discuss your wishes and any concerns you may have and help you to make the right decision.

 You can view full surgical VIDEOS on this procedure on Mr Mark Ho-Asjoe's YouTube Channel or why not read his latest blog - Breast Augmentation procedure with Fat Transfer